Marching brass: Contrabass

 The contrabass bugle, or "contra", is the bugle equivalent of a marching tuba and its variants (the sousaphone and helicon).
 This bugle was designed in the 1960s.
 The original design for a contrabass called for an instrument in CC (the equivalent tubing length of a CC tuba), carried in front of the marcher like the higher voices.
 This was quickly replaced with a shoulder carried variant a full octave lower than the baritone voice.
 The first contrabass bugles used the same bore size as the baritone bugle, with double the length of tubing, utilizing a concert Euphonium bell and having a small shank tuba mouthpiece receiver.
 The combination of the small bell, small bore, and small mouthpiece made slotting notes very difficult.
 Eventually manufacturers began increasing the size of the contrabass first to the equivalent size of a 3/4 size concert tuba, then to the equivalent of a 4/4 tuba, and finally to the equivalent of a 5/4 tuba.
 The original small sized contrabass came in D piston or F piston configurations, with F#, F, or E rotary valve tuning slides.
 The 3/4 sized contrabass came in D or F pistons with either F or F# rotary valves.
 The 4/4 contrabass came in F piston/F# rotor configuration, two piston, or three piston configuration.
 The 5/4 contrabass came in two piston, three piston, or four piston configuration.
 The 4/4 contrabass is still available in a three valve configuration, and has been built in both four piston, and two piston plus an F# rotor special order configurations.
 The 5/4 contrabass is still available in a three valve configuration, with a four valve configuration as a special order.

 The four valve contrabass bugle is the lowest pitched brasswind ever mass produced.
 Some special order BBBb tubas and sousaphones do exist, but were never built in large quantities.
 With all four valves depressed, the lowest sounding note on the contrabass bugle is A0, the lowest note on a piano.
 The pedal note of any contrabass bugle is G0, regardless of the number of valves.
 A talented musician may be able to play lower than G0 utilizing the pedal range of the bugle, but these notes would be felt more than heard due to the limitations of the human ear.

 Flugabone

-The flugabone is a marching trombone, essentially a valve trombone wrapped into a flugelhorn shape for marching.
+The Flugabone is a marching Valve trombone, essentially a valve trombone wrapped into a flugelhorn shape for marching.
 It has the cylindrical bore of a trombone, rather than the conical bore of a flugelhorn or bugle.
+It has been played famously by Salsa Legends like Willie Colón & Rubén Blades.